Board of Directors

 Todd is a graduate of Emory University and The George Washington University, where he earned a Masters of Business Administration with a concentration in finance.
 He is a member of the Young President’s Organization; BLR, LLC; Manitou Camps Foundation; and is the chairman of the Goizueta Advisory Board at Emory University.
 He loves family time, great wine, golf and travel.

-Allen Goldberg is the Vice President of Communications of the Association for Accessible Medicines (AAM), formerly the Generic Pharmaceutical Association, which improves access to safe, quality, effective medicine.
+Allen Goldberg, Henry’s dad, is the Vice President of Communications of the Association for Accessible Medicines (AAM), formerly the Generic Pharmaceutical Association, which improves access to safe, quality, effective medicine.
 The association advocates for policies to keep safe, effective and affordable prescription medicines within reach for all Americans.
 Allen began his career in Washington, DC more than 30 years ago working with trade associations for the nation’s broadcasters, grocery stores and food manufacturers.
 After his time with the industry groups, Allen started working with Internet and hi-tech companies, including VarsityBooks.com, FKF Applied Research (a neuromarketing firm) and XM Satellite Radio.
 Allen also worked as Vice President of Communications for Neustar, a provider of data and analytic services to the communications, Internet and entertainment industries.
+Allen is the co-founder of Hope for Henry Foundation.

 George “Chaucer” Hwang, M.D. is an anesthesiologist at Medstar Georgetown University Hospital, where he serves as Director of Endoscopy Unit and Assistant Professor at the medical school.
 After graduating from Georgetown University, George found success in the music world, starting a band that would go on to tour the world with acts like Plain White T’s, Fall Out Boy and Gin Blossoms.
 However, George promised himself that he would finish medical school, so after a few years he returned to DC to complete medical school and an anesthesiology residency at Georgetown.
 He continues to write and produce songs for major label artists with his production company in LA, while still educating and serving as an anesthesiologist at Georgetown.